YukunJiao/worcs_workflow/README.md

 <!-- badges: end -->

 <!-- Please add a brief introduction to explain what the project is about    -->
+This project is a WORCS (Workflow for Open Reproducible Code in Science) demo, created for the purpose of learning the WORCS workflow.

 ## Where do I start?